- About SGHT

 SGHT Habitat Restoration Project aims to eradicate introduced rats and from South Georgia by 2015.
 Fundraising for Phase 2 (clearance of rodents from the entire north-west of the island, some 580km2) is complete.

 Undertaking the Project has only been possible because of the generosity of SGHT’s donors and the support of those people who have offered their experience and expertise to help with its planning and implementation.
 We would like to extend our particular thanks to the Dr Paulsen Foundation, the Island Foundation and the Rufford Foundation for their generous support.

 The future of the SGHT Habitat Restoration Project

-While sufficient funding has been raised for Phase 1 and Phase 2 year 1 of the Project, we now urgently require funding for the final season of work in 2015, the eradication of rodents from the remainder of South Georgia.
-Another £2.5 million (US$4 million) will be needed to complete the work.
+While sufficient funding has been raised for Phase 1 and Phase 2 of the Project, we now urgently require funding for the final season of work in 2015, the eradication of rodents from the remainder of South Georgia.
+Another £3 million (US$5 million) will be needed to complete the work.

 Ultimately, the whole of South Georgia will be overrun by rats and mice unless every single rodent is eradicated, and soon.
 Our objective is clear – we must remove every rodent from every piece of land on South Georgia, and leave it rodent-free for generations to come.

 Your support for SGHT can directly help return millions of seabirds to South Georgia, and restore the island’s native ecology.